AMReX-Fusion/Furnace/Docs/source/creating_a_problem.rst

    that can be stored in the plotfile. ``Problem_Derives.H`` provides the C++ code that defines these new plot variables.
-It does this by adding them to the ``derive_lst``—a list of derived variables that Furnace knows about.
+It does this by adding them to the ``derive_lst``—a list of derived variables that Logi knows about.
 When adding new variables, a descriptive name, Fortran routine that does the deriving, and component of ``StateData`` are specified.